shini4i/argo-watcher/docs/operations/observability.md

 ## Example dashboard

 A ready-made Grafana dashboard lives at [`monitoring/grafana/dashboards/argo-watcher.json`](https://github.com/shini4i/argo-watcher/blob/main/monitoring/grafana/dashboards/argo-watcher.json).
-Its **Overview** row covers availability, in-progress tasks, the success rate and deployment counts for the selected range, failing apps and how deployments ended; the **Per-Application Breakdown** row is driven by an `Application` template variable and shows that app's deployment counts, failures, end-to-end duration, and the refresh / write-back / lock-wait percentiles. `gitops_batch_size`, `state_unavailable`, `accepted_deployments` and `unconfirmed_deployment_failures` have no panel yet.
+Its **Overview** row covers availability, in-progress tasks, the success rate, deployment counts, failing apps and unconfirmed failures — all scoped to the selected time range, so the tiles cannot contradict each other — plus a breakdown of how those deployments ended.
+The **Per-Application Breakdown** row is driven by an `Application` template variable and shows that app's deployment counts, failures, and the refresh / write-back / lock-wait / end-to-end durations as p50, p95 and p99 over the whole range. `gitops_batch_size`, `state_unavailable` and `accepted_deployments` have no panel yet.

 Import it through **Dashboards → New → Import** — a **Data source** picker at the top of the dashboard selects which Prometheus to query, so no datasource UID has to match.
 Or run it next to the dev server: